akanksha1909/react-countdown-clock-timer/README.md

       showPauseButton={true}
       showResetButton={true}
       onStart = {()=> {
-          console.log('Triggers when timer starts')
+        console.log('Triggered when the timer starts')
       }}
       onPause = {()=> {
-          console.log('Triggers when timer is paused')
+        console.log('Triggered when the timer is paused')
       }}
       onFinish = {()=> {
-            console.log('Triggers when timer is finished')
+        console.log('Triggered when the timer finishes')
       }}
       onReset = {()=> {
-           console.log('Triggers when timer resets')
+        console.log('Triggered when the timer is reset')
       }}
       onResume = {()=> {
-            console.log('Triggers when timer resumes')
+        console.log('Triggered when the timer is resumed')
       }}
       />
     </div>